Harry Baujan

 Harry Clifford "Blond Beast" Baujan (May 24, 1894 – December 30, 1976) was an American football player, coach of football and basketball, and college athletics administrator.

+Career

+Baujan was born in Beardstown, Illinois.
+He played college football as an end at the University of Notre Dame.
+He also played two seasons (1920–1921) in the National Football League for the Cleveland Tigers/Indians.
 He served as the head football coach at the University of Dayton from 1923 to 1946, compiling a record of 124–64–8.
 Baujan was also head coach of Dayton Flyers men's basketball team between 1923 and 1928, and later served as the school's athletic director.

+Personal life and legacy

-Baujan played college football as an end at the University of Notre Dame.
-He also played two seasons (1920–1921) in the National Football League for the Cleveland Tigers/Indians.
-Baujan was posthumously inducted into the College Football Hall of Fame as a coach in 1990.
+Baujan was married, and had a son.
+He died in 1976, at the age of 82, in Dayton.
+He was posthumously inducted into the College Football Hall of Fame as a coach in 1990.
 Baujan Field, the current home of the University of Dayton's men's and women's soccer teams, was named in Baujan's honor in 1961.
 The field served as the university's home football field since its construction in 1925, but has since been repurposed, undergoing several improvements.